dimdenGD/OldTwitter/_locales/readme.md

 - discord: https://discord.gg/k4u7ddk
 - github issues: https://github.com/dimdenGD/OldTwitter/issues

-Or simply open a new pull request with your edited forks!
+Or simply create a new pull request with your edited forks!

 You can also include your Twitter profile to get credited.